 Once you’ve gotten a good grasp on your overall company culture and you’ve extracted key themes or values you can use in creating the basis of your sales culture, you must ensure that your sales team goals align with company goals.
 This matters because your sales team plays a crucial role in hitting revenue targets.
 For instance, if company revenue goals are to generate $20 million, work with leaders to allocate the percentage coming from sales.

 After you’ve worked with senior leadership on the percentage that sales will contribute to the overall company revenue goal, you will then need to create sales goals for each team member.
-You will do this by dividing the expected revenue to be generated by a salesperson, or if your team members are divided by product or territory, you’ll assign goals based on your sales forecast for particular product lines or territories.
+You will do this by dividing the expected revenue to be generated by a salesperson, or if your team members are divided by product or territory, you’ll assign goals based on your sales forecast or sales management strategy for particular product lines or territories.

 3. Communicate Goals & Expectations Clearly